michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_2_Carto_Part2.md

 The assumption in this tutorial is that you have collected raw data from the world and want to represent where that data exists.
-We will also look at options for geocoding addresses to find latitude and longitude.
+There are a lot of things to do with that data, including labeling it in a creative, provocative, or alternative way, geocoding it to find latitude and longitude, aligning it to other information about the physical or social space it inhabits.

-Though there are many ways to represent shapes on a map, we are working with latitude and longitude here.
+First thing, we have to get that data onto the map.
+Though there are many ways to represent shapes on a map, we are going to start with latitude and longitude.
 Determining the latitude/longitude of a point is referred to as "geocoding."
 Addresses, points, intersections, events, etc. can all be geocoded and therefore represented as latitude and longitude.
 Carto does this automatically when you place a point on a map.

 ## Part I - Adding individual points